smattingly/database-tutorial/part5.md

 explain
   no schema enforcement
-​    no nulls
-​    possible to mistake data and field names (residential_stats?)
+​    possible to mistake data and field names (residential_status?)
 ​    denormalization

-change sports to be array of embedded docs with gender, season, name

 example of embedded doc that is not in array? printer?